Learn and research electronics, science, chemistry, biology, physics, math, astronomy, transistors, and much more.

 Why, you may ask?
 Basic electronics involves the use of equations.
 For example, Ohms law requires a basic knowledge of algebra to fully understand it and to be able to use it effectively.
 Electronic technicians will use Ohms law and other algebraic formulas frequently in typical day's work.
 Some knowledge of trigonometry would be helpful.
 Electrical engineers need to know how to calculate various rates of change in electrical parameters in a quick and relatively simple manner.
 Without the appropriate skills at your level of interest you will be greatly handicapped in your work.
 There are substitutes for many situations such as pre-printed charts, databases, cookbook circuits, and internet resources.
 But they may not quite serve your current purpose and will take time to research and find.
 It is best to obtain basic math skills to a level required by your specific work.

 Scared of calculus?
 Scared of calculus symbols?
 No need to be as they are not meant to scare you.
 They are really very simple once you know how to think about them and know what they represent.
 For example, often you will see the symbol d or perhaps dx in a formula.
 Well, d simply means a small amount of something.
 So, dx simply means a small amount of whatever x represents.
 Don't try to multiply the two (d and x), they are not meant for that, just think of dx as a small amount of x, period.
 The symbol dx is called a differential.
 Also, you might have seen this symbol, called an integral.
 Now that is scary, right?
-No, not any more because I know it is simply a tall skinny S. Now how can a tall skinny S scare anyone?
+No, not any more because now you know it is simply a tall skinny S. Now how can a tall skinny S scare anyone?
 If you think of as meaning "the sum of" (the word sum starts with an S) well, that isn't scary either.
-I know that 4 is the sum of 2 + 2 already.
+You know that 4 is the sum of 2 + 2 already.
 Let's say you wanted to add up all the little bits of x and determine the sum of all the dx's you haveNow putting these two symbols together,dx simply represents "the sum of"all the "little bits of x" that you have.
-This process is often called integration.
+This process is often called integration, which is simply the assembling together of a lot of little things.
 Integral calculus involves adding up little bits of things.
 A better definition might be, "the part of calculus that deals with integration and its application in the solution of differential equations and in determining areas or volumes etc." For more information and explanation of the definitions of integral and differential calculus see this page - HERE - and more HERE.

 So how does calculus help us in electronics?
 The whole purpose of calculus is to make very difficult calculations easier.
 Yes, sometimes down right easy or usually at least somewhat easier.
 Most people think calculus is designed to make simple calculations difficult to impossible.
 But that is only because they really don't speak or understand calculus.
 It is sort of a foreign language.
 Learn to understand the language like we did above and calculus gets a lot easier.
 One example is calculating a transformer rate of change in output voltage at any one given instant.
 A much easier problem to solve if you use calculus.
 Who dreamed this calculus stuff up any way?
 If you want to read about the history of calculus go HERE.
 If you want another clear explanation of calculus read this - HERE.